 I skied my first run at four years old, clumsy and adorable in a puffy red jacket, and have been hitting the slopes at my favorite Tahoe resorts semi-regularly ever since.

 Not quite regularly enough though, given my cautious approach to sports where I feel I could hurt myself.
 Like, for example, strapping slippery things to my feet and sliding down steep slippery surfaces.

-Thus I spent most of my high school years mired in casual blue ski run purgatory: a skilled enough skier to be bored on intermediate runs, but not confident enough to seek out harder and more interesting terrain.
+Thus I spent most of my high school years mired in intermediate, blue-square ski run purgatory: skilled enough to be bored, but not confident enough to seek out harder and more interesting terrain.